Generalized period-index problem with an application to quadratic forms: Lower bounds for splitting dimension

-We construct the class and the field extension by induction on the dimension: The base case $d=1$, follows from the fact that all Brauer classes on function fields of curves over algebraically closed fields are trivial.
+We show the existence of a class $\alpha$ and field extension $L/F$ by induction on the transcendence degree: The base case $d=1$, follows from the fact that all Brauer classes on function fields of curves over algebraically closed fields are trivial.